Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-012-UsingTags.md

 # Exercise 012 - Using Tags

+In this exercise, our hero will learn to create and use tags, harnessing their power to navigate through the most critical moments in codebase history.
+With this newfound knowledge, our hero will be better equipped to travel the multiverse and shape the future of countless timelines.

+Tags allow our intrepid developer to mark significant moments in time, creating a roadmap through the ever-shifting landscape of the codebase.
+These tags can be lightweight or annotated, depending on the needs of the time-space traveler.

+In the vast expanse of the codebase multiverse, git tags serve as beacons of light, guiding time-traveling developers on their journey through the tangled web of time and space.
+Our hero, armed with the knowledge of branches, now ventures forth to master the art of tagging.

 In this exercise, you'll learn how to create and use tags to mark important points in your project's history.